Special Notes regarding the Meeting Minutes

 ·

-Fourth Degree Report: SK Greg Decker
+Fourth Degree Report: SK Larry Greer

 · Monthly meetings on the third Tuesday at 7pm.
 Next meeting is October 21 at 7:00pm at St. Mark Parish Hall.